linusbobcat/create-elementary-os-installer/README.md

 # Create elementary OS Installer

 A simple Applescript app for creating elementary OS Installer USB drives.
 It uses dd as a backend.
-It should work on any version of OS X, although it has only been tested on OS X 10.10.5
+It should work on any version of OS X, although it has only been tested on OS X 10.10.5.
+The resulting USB drive should boot on newer Macs, as well as PCs.

 ## System Requirements